golang/proposal/design/12416-cgo-pointers.md

 The de-facto rule for 1.5 adds restrictions.
 You can still pass any Go pointer to C.
-However, C code may not store a Go pointer into Go memory (C code can still store a Go pointer into C memory, with the same restrictions as in 1.4).
+However, C code may not store a Go pointer in Go memory (C code can still store a Go pointer in C memory, with the same restrictions as in 1.4).
 The `_cgo_allocate` function has been removed.